-Ted & Brenda Kieper
+Ted Kieper

 I began my business career in in 1967 when I rented an old service station on